Have you been charged with a gun-related offense? Don’t wait. Call now.

 As a convicted felon, you cannot legally possess a gun in New York.
 You can be charged with possession of a firearm even if the gun was not in your actual possession.
 For example, you could be charged with having “constructive possession” of the weapon if it were in your car or your home.
 You could also be charged with criminal possession in the second degree if your firearm was found loaded at your home, even if you have a license and did not intend to use it.

 Being found guilty of possession of a firearm by a felon has a mandatory minimum prison sentence.
 For example, under a federal law known as the Armed Career Criminal Act, you could be subject to a minimum prison sentence of 15 years if you possess a firearm and have three prior criminal convictions.

 What are the defenses for felony gun possession?

 Defenses in your case may revolve around how police encountered you and seized the weapon.
 You have Constitutional Rights, and if the police violated those rights, the evidence may be suppressed and the charges dismissed.

 If the state has a weak case—if, say, the weapon was found in your car, where several other people had access to it—the police may have a hard time proving you had constructive possession and the prosecutor may be willing to negotiate a favorable plea bargain or the state may even dismiss the charges.

 Protecting your Fourth Amendment rights

-Buffalo Criminal Defense Attorney Norman Mattar has a comprehensive understanding of the law regarding unreasonable searches and seizures, constructive possession and other critical aspects of Federal and New York State law.
-Whenever possible, he will seek to suppress evidence that has been illegally obtained and obtain a dismissal of charges.
+Buffalo criminal-defense attorney Norman Mattar has a comprehensive understanding of the law regarding unreasonable searches and seizures, constructive possession, and other critical aspects of Federal and New York State law.
+When possible, he will seek to suppress evidence illegally obtained and obtain a dismissal of charges.

-As a client of our law firm, you will have a strong advocate on your side, working hard to obtain the best possible outcome for you.
+Clients of our law firm have a strong advocate who works hard to obtain the best possible outcome on their behalf.

 Contact a Buffalo Gun Lawyer